Georgia Labor Laws Guide

 Georgia Whistleblower Protection Act

-Under Georgia law, a public employer (or any local or regional governmental entity receiving funds from the state of Georgia) is obliged to investigate complaints or information from a public employee that contain any fraudulent behavior, abuse at work, or waste under the supervision of such employer.
+When it comes to whistleblower protection, under Georgia law, a public employer (or any local or regional governmental entity receiving funds from the state of Georgia) is obliged to investigate complaints or information from a public employee that contains any fraudulent behavior, abuse at work, or waste under the supervision of such employer.

 Furthermore, the employer is not allowed to disclose the identity of the public employee who “blew the whistle” unless the employer thinks it is necessary during the investigation.
-In that case, the employee must be notified in writing at least 7 days prior to disclosure of information.
+In that case, the employee must be notified in writing at least 7 days before disclosure of information.

-No employer is allowed to prevent a public employee from disclosing a violation or take any forbidden actions — retaliation — against such employee for making a disclosure in the public interest.
+No employer is allowed to prevent a public employee from disclosing a violation or take any forbidden actions — retaliation — against such employee for disclosing the public interest.

 If a public employee experiences any type of discrimination, the court may order: